digital-asset/daml/docs/source/daml/intro/7_Composing.rst

 ..
 Copyright (c) 2019 Digital Asset (Switzerland) GmbH and/or its affiliates.
 All rights reserved.
 ..
 SPDX-License-Identifier: Apache-2.0

-7 Composing Choices
+7 Composing choices
 ===================

-It is time to put everything you have learnt so far together into a complete and secure DAML model for asset issuance, management, transfer, and trading, with capabilities similar to that presented in :doc:`/getting-started/quickstart`.
+It's time to put everything you've learnt so far together into a complete and secure DAML model for asset issuance, management, transfer, and trading.
+This application will have capabilities similar to the one in :doc:`/getting-started/quickstart`.
 In the process you will learn about a few more concepts:

-- DAML Projects, Packages and Modules
+- DAML projects, packages and modules
 - Composition of transactions
-- Observers and Stakeholders
+- Observers and stakeholders
 - DAML's execution model
 - Privacy

 The model in this section is not a single DAML file, but a DAML project consisting of several files that depend on each other.

-DAML Projects
+DAML projects
 -------------

 DAML is organized in packages and modules.
-DAML projects are specified using a ``daml.yaml`` file and compile into packages.
-DAML files within a project become DAML modules.
+A DAML project is specified using a single ``daml.yaml`` file, and compiles into a package.
+Each DAML file within a project becomes a DAML module.
 You can start a new project with a skeleton structure using ``daml new project_name`` in the terminal.

 Each DAML project has a main source file, which is the entry point for the compiler.
 A common pattern is to have a main file called ``LibraryModules.daml``, which simply lists all the other modules to include.